YamenSharaf/real-debrid-manager/README.md

-# Real-Debrid
+# Real-Debrid Manager

 Real-Debrid client for Raycast
-NOT AN OFFICIAL CLIENT

-[Real-Debrid](https://real-debrid.com) is a web service for downloading torrents remotely and unlocking some hoster links
+[Real-Debrid](https://real-debrid.com) is a web service for downloading torrents remotely and unlocking some hoster links.

 # Getting your token